Compass - children's social care

 Consent from the resident parent is required.
 Where both parents reside together and share parental responsibility then consent from one parent will suffice.

 8. Does the letter go to both parents if separated?

 The letter will be sent to the resident parent.

 9. What if a young person consents but doesn’t want parents informed as this would make things more difficult for them at home or cause friction?

 Unless the threshold for significant harm is met, parental consent is required in order to progress a referral.
-I would suggest in the situation described above the referrer would need to be clear what the purpose of sharing information is and what is the expected outcome, as we are unable to assess a child without the parent’s participation or knowledge.
-I would expect the referrer in these instances to be clear with the young person that depending on the information shared we may not be able to uphold their confidentially, the young person can then make an informed decision about consent.
+I would suggest in the situation described above the referrer would need to be clear what the purpose of sharing information is and what is the expected outcome, as we're unable to assess a child without the parent’s participation or knowledge.
+The referrer in these instances should be clear with the young person that, depending on the information shared, we may not be able to uphold their confidentially.
+The young person can then make an informed decision about consent.

-10. What if a professional has no contact with a child or young person’s parents ie. Community Youth Worker?
+10. What if a professional has no contact with a child or young person’s parents, ie a community youth worker?

 Where a professional has no contact with a parent then, depending on the circumstances, either Compass will attempt to establish contact or a letter will be sent advising of the concern, the outcome and again if the threshold for a s.17 SWA is met, inviting the parent to contact Compass directly where they can self refer.